gradle/gradle-build-action/README.md

 The `gradle-build-action` is designed to provide these benefits with minimal configuration.
 These features work both when Gradle is executed via the `gradle-build-action` and for any Gradle execution in subsequent steps.

-## Gradle Installation
+## Use specific Gradle version

-The `gradle-build-action` will download and install a specified Gradle version, adding this installed version to the PATH.
+The `gradle-build-action` will download, install and run a specified Gradle version, adding this installed version to the PATH.
 Downloaded Gradle versions are stored in the GitHub Actions cache, to avoid requiring downloading again later.

 ```yaml